Professional Learning Community (P.L.C.)

 On P.L.C.
-Wednesdays only, the 3 and 5 day Kids' Clubhouse morning program will be extended by 1 hour at no additional cost, and students will be transported to their buildings 1 hour later than the usual time.
+Wednesdays only, the 3 and 5 day Kids' Clubhouse morning program is extended by 1 hour at no additional cost, and students are transported to their buildings 1 hour later than the usual time.
 There isn't a Wednesday morning only option.

 Transportation on P.L.C.
 Wednesdays

-Buses will run one hour later on P.L.C.
+Buses run one hour later on P.L.C.
 Wednesdays.
-These times will be reflected in the bus schedule that will be sent to parents prior to the beginning of the school year.
-If transporting your child to school, please make sure your student arrives at the later start time on P.L.C.
-Wednesdays, since the school will not provide supervision for children who arrive early unless registered for the before-school program.
+These times are reflected in the bus schedule that is sent to parents prior to the beginning of the school year.

 P.L.C.
 Wednesday Schedules and Extracurricular Programs

-Students at the secondary level will attend all of their classes, and elementary students will receive instruction in all core subjects on P.L.C.
+Students at the secondary level attend all of their classes, and elementary students receive instruction in all core subjects on P.L.C.
 Wednesdays within the shortened day.
-Students will be released at the normal time, they will receive both breakfast and lunch, and all after-school extracurricular programs will run as normal.
+Students are released at the normal time, they receive both breakfast and lunch, and all after-school extracurricular programs run as normal.